voicegain/platform/ANNOUNCE.md

 This release fixes numerous small Web UI issues, mainly usability, in the Transcribe App related to the Voice Signature functionality made first available in the 2 previous releases.

+The installer for the Zoom Meeting Assistant is now signed with an Extended Validation Certificate.

 This release addresses the following issues for the rest of the Voicegain platform:
 * #97: When deleting a Speaker we should remove references to it from Context voiceSignatureSpeakers
 * #98: Orphan cleanup delete the audio clip for speaker signature